 Build resilient company culture – Resilience and recovery simply strengthen business continuity programs, where employees take initiative in developing a risk mitigation plan whenever a new product or service is launched.

 Preserve company reputation – Companies that do not have a BCP in place, often feel incompetent in the face of an event, should it arise, possibly by stumbling over the next steps and mishandling communications.
-A Business Continuity Plan works like an engine behind smooth operations and preserves your brand value, which is built over the years.
+A Benefits of the business continuity plan works like an engine behind smooth operations and preserves your brand value, which is built over the years.

 Having an efficient business continuity management system minimizes the impact during a crisis.
 There are a few tools available that will help you analyze and plan ahead for future business disruptions.
 The recent pandemic is a classical example, where a lot of organizations resorted to remote working, which was never envisaged before.
 For some organizations, it opened up a new realm of opportunity in saving real estate costs and adapting to a fully remote working environment.
 So having an agile calibration is required to sail through any such disruptions.